-- 0.32 The 'Coventry Lane' sites have the highest housing and health objectives positive effects, and the only very minor negatives are for the loss of green space to built development, although this may be mitigated by enhancing green infrastructure and making it publicly accessible. - 0.33 The Awsworth selected site has major positive effects on the housing and health objectives; and only a minor negative effect upon the green objective because of an existing drainage to a Local Nature Reserve issue, which may be mitigated by enhanced infrastructure as a development contribution. - 0.34 The selected Brinsley site has significant positive housing and health objectives effects, with only minor negative effects on the landscape and economic structure objectives, because of the recreational and cultural value of the landscape, and poor location relating to the strategic road network. - 0.35 A potential issue was identified by the Brinsley Parish Council and Historic England for the heritage objective during the previous consultation.
-The Councils commissioned evidence by OPUN identified the Parish Church of St. James the Great (Grade II listed) viewpoint, the Brinsley Headstocks non-designated heritage asset, and Vine Cottage (DH Lawrence literary heritage) as the detailed issues.
-Therefore, the proposed site allocation is reduced by area in order to mitigate the harm, with the Council's Conservation Officer confirming that this has been achieved. - 0.36 The strategic allocation for Kimberley has significant positive housing and health objectives effects, and only one very minor negative effect on the landscape principally because it is partially in the Babbington/Swingate/Verge Wood Mature Landscape Area. - 0.37 Beeston Maltings has significant positive effects on the housing, health and transport objectives, the latter particularly benefiting from the site's proximity to Beeston Rail Station, where higher density may be required, especially given the character of the former demolished building.
+- 0.32 The 'Coventry Lane' sites have the highest housing objective positive effects, and the only negatives are for the loss of green space to built development, although this may be mitigated by enhancing green infrastructure and making it publicly accessible, and in the case of the Bramcote site, the loss of the LWS, although only a limited part of this is of 'interest'.
+This loss can be mitigated/compensated for at an equivalent quality within close proximity to its current location. - 0.33 The Awsworth selected site has major positive effects on the housing and health objectives; and only a minor negative effect upon the green objective because of an existing drainage to a Local Nature Reserve issue, which may be mitigated by enhanced infrastructure as a development contribution. - 0.34 The selected Brinsley site has significant positive housing and health objectives effects, with only a moderate negative effect on the landscape and minor negative effect on the economic structure objectives, because of the recreational and cultural value of the landscape, and poor location relating to the strategic road network. - 0.35 A potential issue was identified by the Brinsley Parish Council, and Historic England for the heritage objective during the previous consultation.
+The Council's commissioned evidence by OPUN, identified the Parish Church of St. James the Great (Grade II listed) viewpoint, the Brinsley Headstocks non-designated heritage asset, and Vine Cottage (DH Lawrence literary heritage) as the detailed issues.
+Therefore, the proposed site allocation was reduced in area in order to mitigate the harm, with the Council's Conservation Officer confirming that this has been achieved. - 0.36 The strategic allocation for Kimberley has significant positive housing and health objectives effects, and only minor negative effects on the landscape, principally because it is partially in the Babbington/Swingate/Verge Wood Mature Landscape Area, and due to its location adjacent to the Kimberley (railway) Cutting LWS. - 0.37 Beeston Maltings has significant positive effects on the housing, health and transport objectives, the latter particularly benefiting from the site's proximity to Beeston Railway Station, where higher density development may be acceptable, especially given the character of the former demolished building.
 It has one very minor negative effect on heritage because of the proximity of a number of non-designated assets but this may be mitigated by design. - 0.38 The former Cement Depot in Beeston has significant health and transport objectives effects, the latter again because of the proximity of Beeston Rail Station; and no negative effects. - 0.39 Both the latter sites are confirmation of the positive strategic Broxtowe Core Strategy assessment of the main built up area as a location for growth, especially around a rail hub.
-The Wollaton Road Beeston site also has significant health and transport objectives effects because it is on the edge of Beeston Town Centre, with only a very minor negative effect on green infrastructure because of the presence of a Tree Preservation Order which should be protected during development. - 0.40 The Walker Street Eastwood site has major positive housing and health objectives effects because it would be tied into the District Centre; but it has minor negative effects because of the DH Lawrence literary heritage landscape and the potential presence of hazardous waste.
+The Wollaton Road Beeston site also has significant health and transport objectives effects because it is on the edge of Beeston Town Centre, with only a very minor negative effect on green infrastructure because of the presence of a Tree Preservation Order which should be protected during development. - 0.40 The Walker Street Eastwood site has major positive housing and health objectives effects because it would be located so close to the town centre and provide a community hub with health care facilities; but it has minor negative effects because of the D H Lawrence literary heritage landscape that it sits within, and the waste that might be generated from this brownfield site.
 The former objective may be mitigated by design and the latter by any required remediation work.